 If your QA process doesn’t actively test password reset and verification behavior, serious risks can ship.

-This is why temp email is useful: you can quickly simulate:
+This is why temporary email is useful: you can quickly simulate:

 (We’ll cover these in Part 3.)